 Our child’s autism diagnosis only confirmed the many struggles that made his life so difficult.
-But we were left without good options until we found Thinking Autism and similar supports.
-That’s when things started getting better for him.
+Once we found Thinking Autism and similar supports things started getting better for him.

 Just what is autism?